yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-3.md

 }
 ```

-then we need to apply the following inline style
+then we need to apply the following inline style:

 ```jsx
 <div